OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

 A twin analysis is a typical example of multiple groups, in this case MZ twins and DZ twins, with different expectations for the covariance structure (and possibly means).
 We illustrate the model here with the corresponding two path diagrams:

 .. image:: graph/TwinACEModelMZ.png
-    :height: 2.5in
+    :height: 2in

 .. image:: graph/TwinACEModelDZ.png
-    :height: 2.5in
+    :height: 2in

 Data
 ^^^^

 Let us assume you have collected data on a large sample of twin pairs for your phenotype of interest.
-For illustration purposes, we use Australian data on body mass index (BMI) which are saved in a text file 'myTwinData.txt'.
+For illustration purposes, we use Australian data on body mass index (BMI) which are saved in a text file *twinData*, which comes with the OpenMx package.
 We use R to read the data into a data.frame and define the objects ``selVars`` for the variables selected for analysis, and ``aceVars`` for the latent variables to simplify the OpenMx code.
 We then create two subsets of the data for MZ females (mzData) and DZ females (dzData) respectively with the code below, and generate some descriptive statistics, namely means and covariances.

 .. code-block:: r